Beauty Fear Violence Synopsis

 Haunted by the beauty and violence of Los Angeles, she directed there her first experimental short film BEAUTY FEAR VIOLENCE (2017).
 In this visual essay, text, images and sound collide to raise an obsessing issue: the experience of fear.
 Her latest films are available here: https://vimeo.com/

-This film was born out of an unsettling experience that made me doubt myself, mistrust the authorities and wonder about women’s rights.
+The film Beauty Fear Violence was born out of an unsettling experience that made me doubt myself, mistrust the authorities and wonder about women’s rights.

 One evening, as I was alone in my apartment, I heard a brief yell ripping up the night.
 Did I dream it?
 Was I sure it was a woman’s voice?
 Then it started again, and again.
 And again.
 It was a woman screaming in pain.
 She was so close, close enough to feel her pain in my bones.
 Just next door – but where exactly? – someone was beating her up.

 What could I do?
 I felt strangely paralyzed.
 Although I had seen similar situations in films I realized it didn’t help.
 In films, you are used to watching the victim from the point of view of her aggressor.
 In films, you expect women — mostly women — to suffer and die because that makes for a good story… until it doesn’t?